hpcleuven/VscDocumentation/source/accounts/authentication.rst

 .. include:: clusters_mfa.rst

 There will be a difference between connecting from a managed Ku Leuven laptop and unmanaged laptops.
-Ku Leuven managed laptops will use only the MFA (certificate) for connections both from Belgium and from abroad (without requesting extra firewall login)
+Ku Leuven managed laptops will use only the MFA (certificate) for connections both from Belgium and from abroad (without requesting extra firewall login, :ref:`can be found here <upload_new_ssh_key>`).